 CARE tackles the underlying causes of poverty so that people can become self-sufficient.
 Recognising that women and girls suffer disproportionately from poverty, CARE places special emphasis on working with women to create permanent social change.
 Women are at the heart of CARE's community-based efforts to improve basic education, increase access to quality healthcare and expand economic opportunity for all.

 CARE International is non-religious and non-political, allowing us to deliver humanitarian and development assistance to anyone in need regardless of race, gender, ethnicity, age, religion, political view or sexual orientation.

-With more than 60 years’ practical and hands-on experience, our programmes tackle the deep-seated root causes of poverty, not just the consequences.
+With almost 70 years’ practical and hands-on experience, our programmes tackle the deep-seated root causes of poverty, not just the consequences.

-More than 90 per cent of our 13,000-plus staff are locally-hired, and we increasingly look to work alongside local organisations.
+More than 90% of our 13,000-plus staff are locally-hired, and we increasingly look to work alongside local organisations.

 We receive funding from a variety of different sources, including grant-giving trusts, such as the Big Lottery Fund, the corporate sector and governments and institutions, including the United Nations, the World Bank, the European Commission and the British Government.